How to Set Up as an Independent Contractor In Serbia

 - 8299- other business consulting services

-For a full list of all core activities and their codes, refer to this page (in Serbian).
+For a full list of all core activities and their codes, refer to this page (in Serbian). note that you can change the code later on if the core activities of your business change and become more similar to another code.

 There are two ways to file for registration of your company: filling in person and electronically.